-Cichetti, also known as “chee-KETeeh”, are Venice’s answer for Spain’s tapas and Milan’s aperitivo.
+Cichetti, also known as “chee-KETeeh”, is Venice’s answer for Spain’s tapas and Milan’s aperitivo.
 These small plates of food are usually shared with friends over glasses of wine, or amongst each other at lunch.
 They are served at bacari (“BAH’car-eeh”) small bars that can be found all around Venice.
 They range from EUR1 to EUR3.
 The type of food on offer will vary depending on where you are located.
-Some bacari prefer fried foods, while others focus on fresh fish, meats and cheeses.
+Some bacteria prefer fried foods, while others focus on fresh fish, meats, and cheeses.

 You can either enjoy it as a snack before dinner or you can make it a main course by ordering multiple plates.
 We love the idea of a “cicchetti crawl”!
 Cichetti is a cheaper option than most restaurant meals in Venice, and it’s more authentic!

 A few tips: For an evening cicchetti-crawl, start at 6 p.m. because many bacari close at 9 p.m.
 Or 8 p.m.
 If you are just starting to get used to the Italian tradition that you eat at 9 or 9 p.m. then this might not be too bad.

 If you can’t handle crowds, or having to wait in lines and/or stand while you eat, then be willing to sacrifice.
 Or at least find bacari that are a little more off the beaten track.
 Venetians go to bacari to relax and socialize.
 However, some places can get very crowded, which can make it difficult to enjoy a peaceful dinner.

 Here are some Venice’s top-rated places to find delicious cicchetti.